Skip to content

 Why the stages are separate

-Manga pages are harder than plain document OCR:
+Manga pages are much harder than ordinary document OCR:

 • speech bubbles are irregular and often curved